Blobfolio/blob-common/wp/docs/BEHAVIOR.md

 ## common_upload_mimes()

 This adds SVG and WebP to the list of MIME types whitelisted by WordPress for upload.

 This function hooks into WordPress automatically; you don't need to do anything.

+## common_upload_real_mimes()

+WordPress `4.7.1` introduced [Magic MIME](https://en.wikipedia.org/wiki/File_format#Magic_number) detection as a security measure, but its implementation was flawed and as a result many valid files can no longer be uploaded.

+blob-common automatically hooks into the `wp_check_filetype_and_ext` filter and if needed runs its own analysis, which is both more thorough and more conservative.
+If a file's true type doesn't match its extension, it will be renamed.

+All uploads are still subject to the built-in whitelist of allowed types, so if your project requires something unusual (aside from SVG and WebP, which this plugin enables automatically), be sure to add it via the `upload_mimes` filter.

+This function hooks into WordPress automatically; you don't need to do anything.